shasankp000/mc_launcher_core_rs/README.md

 Launches minecraft for the specified game_version, it's type(release or snapshot) and the authentication type used.

+This function has only been tested with "release" versions of minecraft.
+Snapshot support will be added in the next release in both the underlying dependency and this library.

 Supports www.ely.by authentication for now

 Supports only Windows at the moment.
 I will soon extend this to Linux and MacOS as well.